Storage Insights datasets

 • Service agent type: either a configuration-scoped service agent or a project-scoped service agent.

 Creating a dataset configuration provisions a service agent for you.
-In order to read datasets, the service agent must be granted the required permissions to read data from Cloud Storage buckets.
+In order to read and write datasets, the service agent must be granted the required permissions.

 A project-scoped service agent can access and write datasets that are generated from all the dataset configurations in the project.
 For example, if you have multiple dataset configurations within a project, then you only need to grant required permissions to the project-scoped service agent once for it to be able to read and write datasets for all the dataset configurations within the project.
-For more information about the permissions required to read and write datasets, see Permissions.
 When a dataset configuration is deleted, the project-scoped service agent is not deleted.

 A configuration-scoped service agent can only access and write the dataset generated by the particular dataset configuration.
 This means if you have multiple dataset configurations, you'll need to grant required permissions to each configuration-scoped service agent.
 When a dataset configuration is deleted, the configuration-scoped service agent is deleted.